econoalchemist/Foundation-Passport/01 Unboxing.md

   <img width="450" src="assets/passport01.jpg">
 </p>

 Inside the cardboard box you will find a bubble-wrapped box containing the Passport.
 This inner box also has a tamper-evident seal on it.
 You will also find some stickers and a note card with some basic explanations on it about your new Passport.
-The founders addition includes a miniature copy of the Bitcoin white paper printed in the form of a passport.
+The founders edition includes a miniature copy of the Bitcoin white paper printed in the form of a passport.

 <p align="center">
   <img width="450" src="assets/passport02.jpg">